WorkingEdge/MS3_GMResource/readme_assets/testing.md

 Result: ok - see screenshot:
 ![Username is not available](../readme_assets/readme_images/username_not_available.png)

-### As a non-logged in user, I can use the contact form
+### As a non logged in user, I can use the contact form
 Any user should be able to use the contact form.
 Test case steps:
 1. Navigate to the Contact page.